iotaledger/iota.js/README.md

 ## Joining the discussion

 If you want to get involved in the community, need help with getting set up, have any issues or just want to discuss IOTA, feel free to join our [Discord](https://discord.iota.org/).

+## License

+The separate packages all contain their own licenses.